gatblau/onix/artie/readme.md

 # ARTIE - One stop shop for building, packaging, signing, tagging and distributing any application package.

+Artie is part of Onix Configuration Manager build system, an effort to standardise the process of building and packaging software to run in container platforms, so that tasks such as automated patching of security vulnerabilities can be realised.

 Artie is a command line tool like docker that allows you to:

 - build any type of application (e.g. java, node/javascript, golang, etc)